yd2zhang/snaptravelassignment/README.md

 **Step 1**

-The app should load an form with the following fields
+The app should load a form with the following fields
 - City string input
 - Checkin string input
 - Checkout string input